ClaireTepesch/CMA/README.md

     , main.css

  # NEXT STEPS
  Include working search bar.
 Allow users to scroll through images.
-Improve parsing of information of the artworks for better visuals and user interaction.
+Improve parsing and display of information of the artworks for better aesthetics and readability.